 It’s important to choose the right objective for your ad campaign because it will affect the targeting and optimization options available to you.

 3. Define Your target audience: I use Facebook’s targeting options to define my target audience.
 I can target users based on demographics, interests, behaviors, and location.
 For example, I may target young adults aged 18-35 who are interested in fashion.

 In Facebook ads, the target audience refers to the specific group of people that you want to see your ads.
-Defining a target audience is an essential step in creating a successful ad campaign, as it helps to ensure that your ads are being shown to people who are most likely to be interested in your products or services.
+Defining a target audience is an essential step in creating a successful ad campaign, as it helps to ensure that your ads are being shown to people who are most likely to be interested in products and services of your business.